 On the day

 You will have received an email with a confirmation of your start time and meeting point.
-Please be early if you can.
+Please arrive on time.
+No need to turn up early as there isn’t a waiting room.
 There is nothing worse than running late for a shoot and feeling a little flustered.
 I do have a period of time built in between session should there be a genuine problem or we run over.
 Please phone me if this is the case.

 - Jewellery / cufflinks